pentiun/tools/README.md

-# tools
-Some common small tools
+# Some common small tools